dataminr/react-components/docs/table.md

             required: false
             description: see [Momentjs](http://momentjs.com/docs/#/displaying/) used for dataTypes of time and status to display timestamps

+        timeFormatter
+            type: function
+            required: false
+            description: Passes in current value to allow custom data formatting.
+Useful if you wish to tweak the date format based on its value relative to now or today.

         durationFormat
             type: string
             required: false